AAArena/First-Closed-Doors-Competition/TheCompetition.md

 #### Winners

-The result of the competition is determined by the position of each algobo in the ranking by the end of the competition.
+The result of the competition is determined by the position of each algobot in the ranking by the end of the competition.

 ##### _Example_